 Sabrina discovered cyclocross in 2011 and was instantly hooked by the muddy chaos and exciting atmosphere.
 She started road racing the following spring to stay fit until the next cross season, and by 2013 she had picked up track and cross country racing.
 These days her road and track bikes are collecting dust while her mountain bike is getting all of the attention.
 She loves the adrenaline and sense of accomplishment felt from tackling a new challenge.
 With her recent move to Bellingham, she is looking forward to meeting, riding and racing with the great community of people in the area.

-Suki grew up in Acme, Wa biking around the town’s three streets with a wild pack of neighbor kids.
+Suki grew up in Acme, Wash., biking around the town’s three streets with a wild pack of neighbor kids.
 “We ruled those streets.
 Having a bike equaled freedom.”
-When she grew up and moved to Bellingham she found more “wild kids” who liked riding bikes.
+When she grew up and moved to Bellingham, she found more “wild kids” who liked riding bikes.
 Suki still enjoys the freedom cycling gives her and she bike commutes to work when she can, bike-packs in the San Juans as often as possible, shreds up on Galbraith rain or shine, and loves dressing up at cyclocross races.
-In 2016 she placed 3rd overall in the women’s single speed division in the local Cascade Cross cyclocross series.
-Suki and her partner Josh have 4 rowdy boys between the two of them who support her and fill her life with love and laughter.
+In 2016, she placed 3rd overall in the women’s single-speed division in the local Cascade Cross cyclocross series.
+Suki and her partner Josh have four rowdy boys between the two of them who support her and fill her life with love and laughter.

 Racing since 1998, 2017 will be her 19th consecutive season of bike racing.
 Carrie has competed in road, cross country mountain bike, track and cyclocross.
 For several years, Carrie competed in regional and NRC road racing events with a focus on multi-day stage races.
 These days, Carrie spends more time on the trails than in the past and is working to transition endurance of a roadie to cross country mountain biking while trying to develop technical skills.
 Carrie has enjoyed cyclocross racing for many seasons and still competes currently.
 With a recent move from Seattle to Bellingham, Carrie balances being a mom to 2 young girls, working as an independent digital marketing consultant, and fitting in time for training and racing.
 As part of the QOD team, Carrie looks forward to contributing to women's and junior race development.

-I was born in Bellingham but raised in Michigan where mountain biking wasn't a conceivable thing.
-During many vacations to the PNW my Bellingham native Aunt & Uncle taught me the sport and I have been hooked ever since!
-Now a 2.5 year resident of the area and working as an environmental specialist by trade I try to get out whenever I can.
-My goals are to get into Enduro racing as well as try my hand in Cyclocrossing - Now with the fellow Queens by my side I can make that a reality!
+Nicci was born in Bellingham but raised in Michigan where mountain biking wasn't a conceivable thing.
+During many vacations to the Pacific Northwest her Bellingham-native aunt and uncle taught her the sport and she has been hooked ever since.
+Now a 2.5-year resident of the area and working as an environmental specialist by trade, she tries to get out whenever she can.
+Her goals are to get into Enduro racing and try her hand in cyclocross.
+Now, with fellow Queens by her side, she can make that a reality!

 Kristen started mountain biking while living in California as a way to explore the outdoors with her husband.
-Mountain biking excursions soon led to adventure racing as well as triathlon.
-Over 16 years and four kids later, she enjoys racing cyclocross, competing in triathlons, and riding the local trails as often as she can.
+Mountain biking excursions soon led to adventure racing and triathlons.
+More than 16 years and four kids later, she enjoys racing cyclocross, competing in triathlons, and riding the local trails as often as she can.
 (Though with four kids around, she definitely wishes it were more often!)
 She especially loves the camaraderie and skill development that comes from riding with other women.
-"It is important to me that my daughter (and my sons) grow up seeing girls and women enjoy and succeed in all variety of active sports.
+"It is important to me that my daughter (and my sons) grow up seeing girls and women enjoy and succeed in all variety of sports.

 Sage is a 6th grader at Shuksan Middle School.
 She was born in Bellingham in 2005, and like many locals has developed a great love of the Pacific Northwest outdoors.
 Sage began biking at 3 years old, and is looking forward to the challenge of racing and contributing to the Bellingham biking community.
 When she's not riding her bike, she can be found doing gymnastics or shredding the white stuff in the mountains with her family.